-While sports betting in Arizona is not particularly imminent, it is expected that 2021 might be the year that sees Arizona online gambling legalized.
+While sports betting in Arizona is not particularly imminent, it is expected that 2021 might be the year that sees Arizona's online gambling legalized.
 Over the years, elected officials and Arizona’s Native Casino owners have pulled out the tribal-only card towards Arizona sports betting legalization.
 However, it is believed that in 2021, there is a different kind of legislative proposal being worked on.

 While a retail-only kind of gambling market would generate less revenue for state shareholders and casino operators, it is the easiest route to take to legalize sports betting and online gambling in Arizona.

-This is because a brick and mortar gambling market that is successful would lead to sparked interest among players for available gambling options online.
+This is because a brick-and-mortar gambling market that is successful would lead to sparked interest among players for available gambling options online.

-For a state that keeps growing in population and also happens to be a franchise in the US’s leading sports leagues, sports betting and online gambling Arizona is surely on a path towards major success.
+For a state that keeps growing in population and also happens to be a franchise in the US’s leading sports leagues, sports betting, and online gambling Arizona is surely on a path towards major success.